 The purpose of strategic planning is not to make plans.
 It is to change the way that we think and act.
 If newly formed visions and strategic plans are intended to propel organizations to places they have never been, at a very personal level it requires people to do things they have never done.
-As a result, successful change management is all about behaviors.
+As a result, successful strategy activation is all about behaviors.
 The “act” outperforms the “think” every time.
 And while it requires changing behaviors at all levels of the business, leaders must lead the way.

 So what does that mean exactly?

 Several years ago a Fortune 300 company was preparing to launch its new strategy at a January meeting of its top several hundred leaders.
 For three days the leaders discussed the merits of the plan and the critical actions required for achieving the desired results.
 The group seemed engaged.
 At 11 a.m., just before the noon close of the three-day meeting they knew they wanted to orchestrate a rousing send off.
 Each person in the audience received a device to vote anonymously on how confident they felt about the new strategic plan.
 It was assumed that over their time together, the senior team had won the commitment of top leaders and that sponsorship and strong support would be widespread.
 What flashed on the screen after three days of intense conversation was a stunning 19 percent vote of confidence by the top leaders of this 53,0000-person company.

 After the shock wore off, the leaders were asked for the reasons behind their skepticism.
 What was quickly discovered behind the lack of endorsement was a perceived hypocrisy between what the leaders claimed the new company direction to be, and the way senior leaders continued to exhibit “old strategy behaviors.”
 Once the leaders got the message and corrected their personal behaviors, the implementation of the strategy took off and drove a doubling of the stock price.